KiMomota/AutoStitch/README.md

    ```

 ## Usage
-To use the AutoStitch functionality, run the `main.py` script with the path to the directory containing the images you want to stitch:
+To use the AutoStitch functionality, modify the path to the images you want to stitch.
+Then run the `main.py` script with the path to the directory containing the images you want to stitch:

 ```
 python src/main.py
 ```

-Make sure to replace `src/main.py` with the correct path if you are executing from a different directory.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.